Destination elopement at sunset by Tampa Photographer

 El Dorado Canyon Mine

 If I was narrowing down to one single place to elope in Las Vegas, this would be it.
 I am a little obsessed.
-I was actually one of the first photographers to photograph the chapel which was built in 2020 during lockdowns.
-The owner actually built the chapel because he was bored, and I love that that is a thing.
+I was one of the first photographers to photograph the chapel which was built in 2020 during lockdowns.
+The owner built the chapel because he was bored, and I love that that is a thing.
 You don’t even have to use the chapel though, because this place is filled with old western buildings and vintage cars.
-There is actually a half-blown-up plane on the property from a Kevin Costner movie.
-Honestly even if this isn’t your ceremony site, go because its awesome.

 Address: 16880 NV-165, Searchlight, NV 89046